mapbox/github-release-tools/README.md

 ```
 changelog-draft

-Generate a draft changelog entry using changes to master since the most recent
+Generate a draft changelog entry using changes to the default branch since the most recent
 release.
+This is done by scanning pull request descriptions for content between
+<changelog></changelog> tags.
+Below is an example of this format:

+`<changelog>Fixes an issue where something would crash.</changelog>`

+In addition, if a pull request is labeled with the following tags, the changelog entry
+will fall under a markdown header associated with that tag's name:

+• breaking change ⚠️
+• bug 🐞
+• feature 🍏
+• docs 📜
+• performance ⚡️
+• workflow 💅
+• testing 💯
+• skip changelog

+Note: Pull requests with the "skip changelog" tag will not be included in
+the generated changelog output.

 Options:
   --help          Show help                                            [boolean]
   --version       Show version number                                  [boolean]
   -b, --branch    the branch from which this release is being made
-                                                    [string] [default: "master"]
+                                                      [string] [default: "main"]
   -p, --previous  the previous release; defaults to the most recent vX.Y.Z tag
                                                                         [string]
   -f, --format    output format          [choices: "md", "json"] [default: "md"]